Just another day in my geomorphology lab!

-I currently teach courses in Earth Systems Science (Geog 112), Climatology (Geog 215), Physical Geology (GEOL 161), Advanced Physical Geology (GEOL 261) Concepts in Environmental Science (GEOL311), Geomorphology (GEOL 407), Soils (Geol 410), and Quaternary environments (Geol 455), GIS (Geol 465) and regional geological field excursions whenever possible.
-My formal training deals with geomorphology (processes that shape the landscape) and the factors that force changes to occur.
-Of particular interest to me is the aspect of climate change over the last 120,000 years.
+I teach courses in Earth Systems Science (GEOG 112), Climatology (GEOG 215), Physical Geology (GEOL 161), Advanced Physical Geology (GEOL 261) Concepts in Environmental Science (GEOL311), Geomorphology (GEOL 407), Soils (GEOL 410), and Quaternary environments (GEOL 455), GIS (GEOL 465) and Regional Geological field excursions (Geol 390) whenever possible.
+My academic and research training deals with geology, in particular geomorphology (processes that shape the landscape) and the factors that force changes to occur.
+Of interest to me is the aspect of climate change over the last 120,000 years.
 I also have training in climatology, stratigraphy, and hydrogeology.

-Jim Durbin was born in Indianapolis, Indiana (Go Hoosiers!) and grew up near the village of Broad Ripple (David Letterman attended high school there) with my younger brother, Joel, and my parents Jim and Joanne.
+Jim Durbin is a native Hoosier who grew up near the village of Broad Ripple (David Letterman attended high school there) with my younger brother,and parents.
 On a family vacation to Yellowstone National Park and the surrounding areas in 1977, I realized that I wanted to understand what I was observing.
 In other words, I was hooked.
 Even before that, as a 10 year old kid in 4th grade, I thought fossils, especially dinosaurs, were so fascinating that I decided that geology was what I wanted to be when I grew up.
 Of course I refuse to grow up, but I did become a geologist anyway!

-I attended my first geology class as a high school sophomore at North Central.
+I attended my first geology class as a high school sophomore .
 The geology classes were abolished the following year and replaced by an Earth Science class.
 However, I was already hooked on geology.
-From there I attended IUPUI, where I played collegiate baseball (pitcher, utility fielder), and studied geology.
+From there I attended college, where I played baseball (pitcher, utility fielder), and studied geology.
 I received my B.S. degree in Geology from Indiana University - Purdue University at Indianapolis (IUPUI) in 1988.
-I worked for a couple of years (6 months or so as a consulting geologist and 18 months with USGS in Indianapolis) before deciding to get my advanced degrees and pursue what I liked to do best; teach.
+I worked for a couple of years (6 months or so as a consulting geologist and 18 months with USGS water resources office in Indianapolis) before deciding to get my advanced degrees and pursue what I liked to do best; teach.

 From there I went to Southern Illinois University at Carbondale (SIUC) -(Go Salukis!...Saluki?: an Egyptian hunting dog that looks like long haired, ferocious greyhound), where I received my M.S. in Geology in 1993.
 My research (Dr. Steven Esling, advisor) involved mapping alpine glacial deposits in the Bighorn Mountains of Wyoming (up in the cirques, sippin' a cup o' java!).
 I used soil development and weathering characteristics in cobbles to differentiate between deposits of Bull Lake and Pinedale glacial advances.
 While at SIUC, I started work on my Ph.D.
 (Dr. Michael Blum, advisor).